marina601/easy-cocktail-recipes/README.md

    - Three filter buttons are displayed after the title of the page, giving the user an option to view the recipes by category.
    - Recipe card expand on click to show all the content to the user.
-   - The user can close the recipe button by clicking on the button in the end of the page.
+   - The user can close the recipe button by clicking at the button in the end of the page.
    - Recipe card collapses when the user moves to a different recipe.
    - The user can also exit the recipe card with one click on the recipe image.
-   - The user is able to rate a recipe inside the recipe card.
+   - The user can rate a recipe inside the recipe card.
-   - The user is given feedback once the recipe is rated via alert.
+   - The user is given feedback once the recipe is rated via an alert.

 - [About.html](about.html)
    - The user is presented with About the blog paragraph.